Best USB-C Reader for SanDisk Extreme Pro Cards

 Key Factors

-• Interface Speed: Look for USB 3.1 Gen 2 or USB 3.2 (10Gbps) to ensure the USB port itself doesn’t limit your card’s potential.
+• Interface Speed: Aim for USB 3.1 Gen 2 (10Gbps) for the fastest multi-card transfers.

 Comparison Table